-The COVID-19 pandemic has drastically altered travel patterns in Australia throughout 2020 and 2021.
+The COVID-19 pandemic drastically altered travel patterns in Australia throughout 2020 and 2021.
 Lockdowns have resulted in more people staying at home, whilst the fear of catching the virus and need for traveller separation has resulted in reduced public transport patronage.
 Over time, as we emerge from the pandemic, it is expected that the confidence to travel using public transport will return.
-However, things will not 'go back to normal'.
+However, travel conditions are not expected to 'go back to normal'.

 More people will be working from home on an ongoing basis, which will result in reduced demands on the transport system.
 Unfortunately, reduced travel may result in a greater proportion of people driving as the road network comes under less pressure.
-The challenge will be sustaining increased public transport usage in the months and years ahead, and to also maintain the uptake in active travel once the workforce returns to the 'new normal' travel patterns.
+The challenge will be sustaining increased public transport usage in the months and years ahead, while maintaining the uptake in active travel once the workforce returns to 'new normal' travel.

-The bonus of more working from home option is the reduce travel patterns, particular of car as main mode, this has the benefit of reduction in congestion, however it may also result in the long term a longer peak hour period as workers spread their start and end times.
+The bonus of more people working from home option is the reduced travel patterns, particularly car as main mode.
+This has the benefit of reduced congestion, however it may result in longer peak hour periods as workers spread their start and end times.
+There has been a rapid rise in on-line shopping, resulting in more home deliveries.